johnlaudun/teaching/courses/334/index.md

 ## Course Learning Goals

-There are X learning goals for this course, which intertwine and overlap over the course of the semester and which will be demonstrated through a variety of activities and assignments, some of which occur in-class and some out of class.
+There are three learning goals for this course, which intertwine and overlap over the course of the semester and which will be demonstrated through a variety of activities and assignments, some of which occur in-class and some out of class.
 By the end of this course you should be able to:

 - read scholarly and scientific analyses of human behavior,
 - discover for yourself how those analyses apply directly or indirectly to online behaviors in general and your own research (interests) in particular,